 Why Invest Using Robinhood Over Other Brokers?

 Anyone that has been investing for more than a few days has probably heard of the big names I mentioned above.
-In fact most of you have parents that probably have accounts in at least one of those companies.
-I actually have a TDAmeritrade account myself but am slowly moving over to Robinhood for most of my trading and it’s all due to one simple reason…ZERO COMMISSIONS.
+Most of you have parents that probably have accounts in at least one of those companies.

-Like I said earlier, all the big brokerage accounts use commissions to make money.
+Like I said earlier, some of the major brokerage accounts use commissions to make money.
 They let you make the trades using their platform for the low cost of a commission, generally between $5.95 – $9.95 per trade.
 Robinhood; however, charges $0 commissions which really adds up…

 But is Robinhood Still Easy To Use?